Healthy eyesight can contribute to educational success.

-Studies show that children with vision impairment can experience lower educational achievement and self-esteem levels than their normally-sighted peers.
+Studies show that children with vision impairment can experience lower educational achievement and self-esteem levels than their normally-sighted peers1.
 This is why it’s imperative for all children to receive an annual eye exam.

 “The ability to see is not a privilege.
 It is a right owed to every single kid in our community and beyond,” says Shlomi Nachman, company group chairman, Cardiovascular & Specialty Solutions Group and Johnson & Johnson Vision.

-As it turns out, teachers are frequently the first to notice a child needs vision correction.
+As it turns out, teachers can be the first to notice a child needs vision correction.
 Teachers have a unique ability to identify behavioral changes and notice when children suffer socially and academically, which may be attributed to poor vision.
-According to a recent study in the Journal of the American Medical Association Ophthalmology, students in grades 3 to 7 who received vision correction through a school-based vision program achieved better reading scores.
+According to a recent study in the Journal of the American Medical Association Ophthalmology, students in grades 3 to 7 who received vision correction through a school-based vision program achieved better reading scores2.

 This is why Sight For Kids provides teachers with training to deliver eye health education and mobilizes local Lions Clubs to screen for common eye conditions.
 Students identified with potential vision impairment or eye ailments are then referred to healthcare providers for a comprehensive evaluation.
 In an effort to reduce vision care inequities, the program also provides students with no-cost eye health education, screening, eye exams, glasses and special follow-up treatment and care, if necessary.